Scientific Name

 Toxicity of Lithops lesliei var. venteri

-L. lesliei var. venteri is non-toxic and safe to have around children and pets.
+L. lesliei var. venteri is non-toxic and safe around children and pets.

 Links